ArshiaShabazpour/N.S.O.A.W-programming-language/README.md

 Restart the Jupyter Kernel: This clears any cached dependencies and loads the latest changes.

 ## 2. Running Code with the Interpreter
-To test a new code snippet with the interpreter:
+Open the Worksheet jupyter note book, In a cell define the Code: Create a string variable containing your code.
-Define the Code: Create a string variable containing your code.
 For example:
 ```
 val code = "your_code_here"
 ```